Use Case Development in Agri-Food Data Spaces

 - Tools for access, governance, traceability, etc.

-7. Integration and deployment
+7. Integration and Deployment

 - The use case is integrated into the data space (if one already exists).

-- Functional and acceptance tests are performed.
+- Functional and acceptance tests are carried out.

-8. Operation and scaling
+8. Operation and Scaling

 The use case is operational and generates real value: